 The Soskas are well-suited to this material: not only are they, like Cronenberg, Canadian genre filmmakers, but their best known work American Mary (2012) featured, like the original Rabid, radical corrective surgery and female revenge upon male predation, while the Soskas’ status as identical twins – something which their cameo here as coke-snorting toilet gossips makes very obvious – ensures that they are literally Dead Ringers (1988), another of Cronenberg’s films referenced in this new Rabid through the distinctive red design of the surgeons’ scrubs.

-This neon-lit reimagining certainly bears the original superficial structure of the original as well as many of its narrative details (even the manically mean-spirited shooting of a Santa Claus!), slightly transformed – but the film, like Rose herself, harbours something different underneath that will only gradually emerge, fully revealing itself in the closing scenes.
+This neon-lit reimagining certainly bears the surface structure of the original as well as many of its narrative details (even the manically mean-spirited shooting of a Santa Claus!), slightly transformed – but the film, like Rose herself, harbours something different underneath that will only gradually emerge, fully revealing itself in the closing scenes.
 Like all artists, the Soskas long to be immortalised through their work – but they also show an awareness here that living forever has its dark downsides.

 © Anton Bitel